 Kawase Hasui (1883 - 1957)

-and his sketchbooks were reduced to ashes.
+It was traveling that defined Hasui's painting style.
+In 1923, his house was completely destroyed in the Great Kanto Earthquake, and his sketchbooks were burned to ashes.
 In the face of such adversity,

 his publisher, Watanabe Shozaburo, pushed Hasui back and sent him on his travels again.

 It was a 102-day sketching trip from Tokyo to the Hokuriku, Chugoku, and Kinki regions, the longest in Hasui's life.

 Hasui's distinctive style and reverence for nature made him unique among his contemporaries.
 His woodblock-printed landscapes were highly sought after and appreciated not only in Japan but throughout the world.
 His legacy continues to inspire a new generation of painters today.